 When do I need to be vaccinated?

 For the best protection against flu and to stop the spread of flu, get the flu vaccine each year as soon as it is available.
 By doing so, you’re protecting yourself and your loved ones from flu each season.

 Visitors to health care facilities

-Visitors are requested to get your influenza vaccine or wear a mask when visiting patients during the influenza season (December to April).
-By following this policy, you will help to protect your loved ones (the people you are visiting) from getting a potentially serious illness.
+Visitors are requested to get their influenza vaccine when visiting patients during the influenza season (November to April).
+By following this policy, you will help to protect your loved ones you are visiting from getting a potentially serious illness.